Skip to content

 • No multi-language or auto-translation support

-• Not designed for non-technical users or process documentation
+• Not suitable for non-technical documentation teams

-• No help desk integration or support ticket workflows
+• No helpdesk or support ticket integration

 Scribe

-• Fastest way to create screenshot-based SOPs—install extension and capture
+• Fastest way to create screenshot-based SOPs—install extension and capture instantly

-• Zero learning curve with intuitive browser-based capture workflow
+• Zero learning curve for non-technical users

-• SOC 2 compliant with GDPR support
+• SOC 2 compliant with strong brand recognition in process documentation

-• Desktop capture available on Pro plans
+• Desktop app capture available on Pro plans

 • Zero video capability—cannot convert any existing video content